 Tapioca flour (starch): A great substitute.
 You’ll want to use 2 tablespoons for every 1 tablespoon of cornstarch.

-How to Make and Use a Slurry to Thicken Sauce and Soup
+How to Make A Slurry to Thicken Sauce and Soup

 - Gather all the ingredients.

-- Measure the cornstarch and water and whisk the mixture really well until there are no lumps.
+- Measure 1 Tbsp potato starch or cornstarch and add 2 Tbsp water.
+Whisk the mixture really well until there are no lumps.
 Tips: Make sure you DO NOT use warm or hot water as the slurry will start to thicken in an instant!
-It's good to prepare a slurry ahead of time so you won't end up with lumps.
+It‘s good to prepare a slurry ahead of time so you won‘t end up with lumps.

 - Right before you finish cooking, adjust the heat to medium (or medium-low for a beginner cook) and get ready to add in the slurry to thicken the sauce/soup.

-- Mix the slurry one more time before adding to the sauce/soup as the cornstarch tends to settle at the bottom of the mixture.
+- Mix the slurry one more time before adding to a sauce or soup as the cornstarch tends to settle at the bottom of the mixture.

 - Whisk the mixture as you evenly distribute into the sauce or soup.